walkabillylab/24hr_movement_guidelines_fitbit/fitbit-analysis.md

   battery<-battery %>% select(Id,dateTime,lastSync,DeviceName,BatteryLevel)
 ```

-#### sometimes there are multiple sync's per minute, but they always have the same battery level
+Sometimes there are multiple sync's per minute, but they always have the same battery level

 ```r
 # sometimes there are multiple syncs within the same minute